egm68/Big-Data-Final-Project/README.md

-# Understanding the Impact of the COVID-19 Pandemic
+# Understanding and Summarizing Groups of Datasets

 Group Members: Erin McGowan and Sonia Castelo Quispe